lectures2248/Python-Lectures/Python Data Analysis/class_003/readme.md

-Less talking, more code.
-Every concept gets a one-line reason, then straight to code, then exercises with solutions.

----

 ## Part 1: NumPy → Pandas

 NumPy is great for numbers only.
 Real data has names, cities, missing values, mixed types — NumPy can't handle that cleanly.
 That's why Pandas exists.